junglewill/Python-for-DS-ML-Bootcamp/README.md

 # Python for DS ML Bootcamp
-Exercises from taking Udemy online course - Python for Data Science and Machine Learning Bootcamp
+Exercises from taking Udemy online course - Python for Data Science and Machine Learning Bootcamp.
+The notes cover what I learnt from the online courses.

 Including:
 - numpy